 In fact, these payment methods are strongly backed by companies with a mobile app.
 Companies with mobile apps are 18% more likely to accept Google Pay or Apple Pay.

 Many apps and smartphones are already integrated with these payment systems.
-It makes sense that mobile-oriented small businesses would adopt these digital payment options for increased connectivity, offering a logical, seamless payment solution.
+It makes sense that mobile-oriented small businesses would adopt these digital payment options with the help of app development companies for increased connectivity, offering a logical, seamless payment solution.

 “The majority of local consumers are either Android or Apple smartphone users and may forget their purse or wallet, but their phone is always with them,” said Caterina Bidni, owner and designer at Bidinis Bags, a leather handbag company.
 “Google Pay and Apple Pay are convenient ways for consumers to make purchases on-the-go”